Czyz7/k_R_C/docs/Policies/IEHP Calls Inbound.md

 :::warning ‼️

-If the Inbound IEHP representative is a Member's Enhanced Care Manager (ECM), the caller ma transferred to the Member's assigned CM for collaboratio You may refer to CCC's Company Roster for your Department Administrator's contact informatio
+If the Inbound IEHP representative is a Member's Enhanced Care Manager (ECM), the caller may be transferred to the Member's assigned CM for collaboration.

+You may refer to CCC's Company Roster for your Department Administrator's contact informatio

 :::